 With Blink’s recognition feature, you can shout out employee successes, congratulate someone on a promotion, celebrate team milestones, and even wish your coworkers a happy birthday, all within the company newsfeed.

-You can decide who sees your recognition post and have the option to create personalized messages too.
-See our recognition feature in action.
+You can decide who sees your recognition post and have the option to create personalized messages, too.

-By setting goals and regularly analyzing your employee engagement metrics, you get to see the progress you’re making.
-And you get to make changes according to insight, rather than anecdotal evidence or gut instinct.
+By setting goals and regularly analyzing your employee engagement metrics, you learn where you’re making progress.
+You can also make strategy changes based on insight, rather than anecdotal evidence or gut instinct.

-The end result?
-An employee engagement program that is continually improving, better meeting the needs of your frontline team and your business with each passing day.
+The end result is an employee engagement program that is continually improving, better meeting the needs of your frontline team and your business.

 Finding ways to connect your team, offer training opportunities, get employee input, and show recognition can be tricky when your teams aren’t spending their days together in the same office environment.